 Introduce new routines the first week back.

-That being said, if you had a part of your day that was less than stellar (either behavior or academics-wise) before the break, this is the perfect opportunity to introduce a new routine framing it as a new year means you are ready to start (insert new activity or routine here).
+That being said, this is the perfect opportunity to introduce a new routine if you had a part of your day that was less than stellar (either behavior or academics-wise) before the break.
+Framing it as a new year means you are ready to start (insert new activity or routine here).

 For example, if you need to get some control over the beginning of your day, start a morning work routine using something like a math spiral or daily writing prompt.